 Water temperature: Surfing in Hawaii is great because the water is warm but refreshing, usually 75 to 79°F. In winter, though, the winds can make it feel a bit chilly, so it's a good idea to bring a wetsuit top or springsuit.

-Surf Shops: If you prefer to buy boards instead of bringing your own or if you happen to break one, there are plenty of surf shops in Haleiwa.
-These shops carry all the surf-related gear you may need.
+Buying boards at surf shops: If you'd rather buy a board instead of bringing your own, or if you happen to break one, there are plenty of surf shops in Haleiwa.
+These shops carry all the gear you might need.

 * Go Nuts Hawaii also has a good selection of longboards and shortboards for rent!

-The North Shore is an excellent spot for surf lessons, with plenty of surf schools to choose from.
-They offer lessons year-round, but winter is the best time since swells are more consistent.
+The North Shore is an awesome place to take surf lessons, with tons of surf schools to pick from!
+While lessons are available year-round, winter is definitely the best time since the swells are more consistent.

-Most lessons happen at Pua'ena Point, Chun's Reef, or the beach by Turtle Bay Resort.
+You'll find most lessons happening at spots like Pua'ena Point, Chun's Reef, or the beach by Turtle Bay Resort.

 Crowds & Vibe